-Renting Property with a Pet in Japan
+Renting a Pet-friendly apartment in Japan

 When there is “no-pet clause” in a rental agreement, a tenant found in violation of this rule will have their rental agreement terminated and potentially be required to pay a fine for the infraction.